tanmaydubey/tanmaydubey/README.md

 # 👋 Hi, I’m Tanmay Dubey

 💻 Software Engineer with a background in ML systems, distributed infrastructure, and mathematical modeling.
-🎓 Educated at Reed College (Math & CS); formerly at AWS EC2 and Lyft.
+🎓 Educated at Reed College (Math & CS).
 🔍 Currently open to roles in applied machine learning, backend engineering, and ML infrastructure.

 ## 🔧 Projects